ROIRoute Canon

 Six core capabilities deploy with every customer; five growth modules are scoped during Discovery based on what each business actually needs.

 Milap (Conversational AI Front Door) — qualifies leads through adaptive conversation, books meetings with auto-generated agendas, captures every non-booking as a segmented subscriber.
-Replaces Intercom, Calendly, Drift.
+Replaces conversational support, scheduling, and lead-qualification layers.

 See: Milap sectionSathi (AI Orchestration Engine) — routes across 8 providers and 30+ models using Thompson Sampling and Beta-distribution convergence; auto-failover ensures conversations never stop.
 Replaces ChatGPT, Jasper, Copy.ai.

 See: platform sectionAttribution (Server-Side Ad Tracking) — survives ad blockers, iOS ATT, and cookie restrictions; CAPI sendback to Meta, Google, TikTok, Snapchat, Pinterest, and Twitter automates conversion reporting.
-Replaces Hyros, TripleWhale, GA4.
+Replaces client-side analytics and third-party ad-attribution layers.

 Email (Behavior-Triggered Automation) — Amazon SES at ~$0.10 per 1,000 emails, with idempotent delivery, multi-source email resolution, and preference management by type.
-Replaces Mailchimp, ConvertKit, ActiveCampaign.
+Replaces traditional email-service-provider layers.

 Security (KMS / VPC / WAFv2 / GuardDuty) — customer holds the encryption keys; no vendor including ROIRoute can decrypt customer data without explicit key access.
-Replaces Auth0, Clerk, Firebase Auth.
+Replaces third-party identity and authentication layers.

-Back-Office (EventBridge + SQS Event System) — sub-second event processing with dead-letter queues on every queue; replaces Zapier's per-task pricing model with native AWS event architecture.
-Replaces Zapier, Make.com.
+Back-Office (EventBridge + SQS Event System) — sub-second event processing with dead-letter queues on every queue; replaces per-task pricing models with native AWS event architecture.
+Replaces no-code automation and workflow tools.

 Revenue Intelligence (growth module) — MRR, churn, LTV, and cohort analysis from a single source of truth; reads directly from the same event bus as Attribution and Subscription Engine.
 Replaces Baremetrics, ChartMogul.